Conrad Grebel University College

 Paul is thrilled to support the diverse participants who call the Centre for Peace Advancement home, including Grebel faculty and graduate students, as well as peacebuilding practitioners with affiliate organizations and start-ups in the Epp Peace Incubator: “The Centre for Peace Advancement is well-positioned to harness and channel the passions, ideas, and skills of a new generation of peacebuilders, social innovators, and community partners to tackle the biggest and most pressing problems of our day.”

-- Academic Member, Waterloo Artificial Intelligence Institute (since 2019)
+- Affiliated Faculty, Waterloo Artificial Intelligence Institute (since 2019)

 - Member, Waterloo Council for Responsible Innovation and Technology (since 2019)